videojs/videojs-contrib-hls/README.md

 Check out our [live example](http://jsbin.com/liwecukasi/edit?html,output) if you're having trouble.

-## Known Issues
-Issues that are currenty know about with workarounds.
-If you want to help find a solution that would be appreciated!

-### IE11
-In some IE11 setups there are issues working with its native HTML SourceBuffers functionality.
-This leads to various issues, such as videos stopping playback with media decode errors.
-The known workaround for this issues is to force the player to use flash when running on IE11.

 ## Documentation
 [HTTP Live Streaming](https://developer.apple.com/streaming/) (HLS) has become a de-facto standard for streaming video on mobile devices